Daniel DiNardo: Episcopal career

-Bishop of Sioux City
+Coadjutor bishop and bishop of Sioux City

-On August 19, 1997, DiNardo was appointed coadjutor bishop of the Diocese of Sioux City by Pope John Paul II.
-He received his episcopal consecration on October 7, 1997, from Bishop Lawrence Soens, with Bishops Donald Wuerl and Raymond Burke serving as co-consecrators, in the Church of the Nativity of Our Lord Jesus Christ.
+On August 19, 1997, DiNardo was appointed coadjutor bishop of Sioux City by Pope John Paul II to assist Bishop Lawrence Soens.
+He received his episcopal consecration on October 7, 1997, from Soens with Bishops Donald Wuerl and Raymond Burke serving as co-consecrators, in the Church of the Nativity of Our Lord Jesus Christ.
 DiNardo adopted as his episcopal motto: Ave Crux Spes Unica, taken from the Latin hymn Vexilla Regis and meaning, "Hail, O Cross, Our Only Hope."